December 11, 2012

 Let’s Review the Winter Storage Process for Lead Acid Batteries:

 1- Prior to charging flooded batteries inspect the electrolyte level in each cell.
 If plates are exposed add just enough distilled water to cover the plates.
+For most flooded batteries this is approximately 1/8″ below the bottom of where the “fill well” ends inside the battery.

 3- After charging flooded batteries re-check electrolyte level and top up as necessary.